 Nachi Cocom

 The cost of a pass is USD 55 and a bargain considering what’s included.
-Since this resort offers no water toys, it does not attract families with small children.
+Since this resort offers no water park, it does not attract families with small children.
 So, if you want a quiet beach away from the crowds, this is the place.

 I booked a day at Nachi Cocum Beach Club based on Cozumel Nachi Cocum reviews I read online, and I was not disappointed.
 The food at Nachi Cocum is terrific, and the service is excellent.